Ideas on How to Solve the Building Practitioner Insurance Crisis in Australia

 The net effect of a prohibition of building surveyors exercising their functions will be that some building projects will grind to a halt.

-The combustible cladding crises has generated a litany of high profile expensive cases and the payouts will be massive.
+The combustible cladding crisis has generated a litany of high profile expensive cases and the payouts will be massive.
 The magnitude of the collateral means that the insurance premium receivables are infinitesimal when compared with the claims on the book and the contingent liabilities.

 Consequence, the insurers will find the market very challenging if they stay, hence the exodus.